rschristopher/ischristtrue.com/src/modern-views/christianity.md

     And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart, Praising God, and having favour with all the people.
 And the Lord added to the church daily such as should be saved.

+Imagine such faith, not only answering when Jesus knocks, but selling all possessions and devoting their lives to Christ and His church.
+These followers of Christ succeeded where the rich young man failed, and where we in our modern view fail.
+It is difficult to imagine such faith today.

+## Finding the Way

+Imagine a man who sold everything and went to his local church, showing up at the door and telling the church staff, *"I have sold everything I own, and now I am here to follow Christ"*.

+It's easy to imagine a modern church would happily take this man's money, but would they open their doors to this man outside of Sunday?
+If he refused to leave and stayed in the parking lot, praying day and night, begging for alms, what would the staff of a modern Christian church do?

+How many would call the police or social services?
+For clearly by our [modern view](index.md) such a man would not be in his right mind.

+By doing so is this not clear evidence of where such a church places God in their hierarchy of belief, beneath the power of the state?

+And here's an easier question: would you give everything you own to your church and trust that they would look after you, distributing your money to all according to need?
+Or do you fear they would mismanage your money?
+And leave you in the cold begging for alms.
+Even if you recognized that you are but a steward of any wealth acquired, and that it is God's wealth at the end of the day -- would you then trust your church with this wealth?
+They might certainly ask for a tithing, but why only 10% and not everything?
+If they are *the true church of Christ* do they not deserve everything?
+If they are *not* the true church of Christ then they are a false church -- why does a false church deserve anything?

+Is not such fear and uncertaintly evidence that you most likely do not believe your church is the true church of Christ?
+And by asking for only a tithing is that not evidence that they themselves do not believe that they are the true church of Christ?

+It is no wonder that cults emerge and followers give everything to some charismatic leader, for we are all worshipping something, and how many modern Christians are worshipping the state or mammon or nothingness instead of worshipping Christ Jesus?
+We are made to worship, and our modern churches are worshipping what exactly?

+For if you found the true church and believed it was indeed the true church, you would give them everything.
+You would follow exactly as Peter followed Jesus.
+Anything less is clear evidence that we are the prophecied Laodicean church.

+I submit that we are all in need and desperately searching for the true church, and we give according to our faith in such -- and, as weak as our faith may be, we pray to find the true church of Christ.
+And where we do not find the true church, or any where Christ is knocking, then where do we go?